 Now you have heard that “Torrent is illegal” or “Torrent banned”.
 That’s because sharing of copyrighted content over the internet is against the law and sharing of any type of copyright-protected content can result in a lawsuit.

 But Torrent is really not illegal.
 It was meant to be used for sharing files between users.
-Many companies use BitTorrent file-sharing protocol to provide updates to their software and games.
+Many companies use the BitTorrent file-sharing protocol to provide updates to their software and games.
 Some Companies uses BitTorrent to share data with their employee network.

 But Nowadays BitTorrent is mostly used for piracy.
 There are tons of websites that provide pirated movies, games and software.
 And some are still being banned.